Skip to main content

 The https call (secure call) to process my payment simply froze on my screen.
 It did not particularly please me to have my credit card numbers sitting on the screen as they were – (as people were walking by with the McHamburgers and McFries) but I knew that a refresh of the page may actually repeat the transaction.
 So I sat and waited.
 After approximately 10 minutes I decided to close the processing page and try again.
 So I go back to the payment screen and try again – and sure enough the same problem happened.
 After 10 minutes I knew I wasn’t getting online.

 Ultimately I did end up with the store manager and explained my situation and requested a note from her (on letter head) stating date and time and store number so I had some form of proof that I clearly did have a problem using the service.
 After much convincing the manager gave me a “napkin” receipt and was very happy to have me out of her hair.
-The separation between McDonald’s and the Wi-Fi system continued as a theme throughout the conversation.
-It was apparent a support number for this store could have really made a difference to both the customer and employee in this case.
-Maybe this will come in the future.
-As of this date I have not seen the charge come thru on my credit card so at this stage my napkin remains close at hand as my trusty receipt.

-Please Starbucks Say it Ain’t So!
+Please Starbucks Say It Ain’t So!

 So after that experience I went back and worked as best I could on ADSL.
 Not great but at least I could e-mail people.
 The next day I was off the MCG (The Melbourne Cricket Ground) to see my beloved Kangaroos play an Australian Football game.)
 I got dropped off early to pick up some special tickets and had around an hour to kill so I decided to walk into the city.
 A lovely 10 minute walk along the Yarra River had me in down town Melbourne.
 I finally found (a very empty) Starbucks.
 Upon ordering my coffee I inquired about Wi-Fi.
 The initial answer was yes we have Wi-Fi – but upon further questioning I established that access was thru “Telstra”.
 Imagine Starbucks charging you get online!

 Then as stated in the opening of this blog – my final Wi-Fi destination was Melbourne International Airport.
 Surely this would be an open unsecured network that I could use.
 And again the answer was NO. This really surprised me as the amount of passengers that travel thru Melbourne for business must be in the millions over the course of the year.
 So again I thought I would check the cost – $20.00 for 2 hours online.
-Without sounding like a big bragging American (Bigger is better) – I have to say that this was really eye opening for me.
-Having access online (without paying constantly for it) is critical to my business operations.

 It Costs You More To Stay Connected Down Under